 The Company's executive officers must attain the applicable stock ownership level within five years after first becoming subject to the guidelines.
 The following shares of Company stock count towards compliance with the guidelines: shares owned by the executive; shares owned jointly by the executive and his or her spouse; shares held in a trust established by the executive for the benefit of the executive and his or her family members; shares equal to the number of vested deferred stock units credited to the executive; shares equal to the in-the-money portion of any vested, unexercised options; unvested shares of time-based restricted stock or restricted stock units; and shares credited to the executive's 401(k) plan account.
 Unvested and unearned performance shares or units and unvested stock options do not count towards compliance guidelines.
-All of the Company's named executive officers, except for Mr. Reese, are currently in compliance with the Company's stock ownership guidelines.
-Mr. Reese will have until February 2018 to attain the applicable stock ownership level under these guidelines.
+All of the Company's named executive officers are currently in compliance with the Company's stock ownership guidelines.